Alkamist/KeyboardMelee/README.md

 - **L-Cancel**: Use your ring finger to press the ] key.
 - **Shield**: Use your ring finger to hold the ] key.
 - **Light Shield**: Press Tab while holding Shield to toggle Light Shield.
-- **Wavedash**: Jump with your middle finger on the [ key, and then use your right thumb to press Right Alt while holding a direction with WASD.
+- **Wavedash**: Jump with your middle finger on the [ key, and then use your right index finger to press the ; key while holding a direction with WASD.
 Holding A or D will result in a max distance wavedash in the respective direction.
 Holding diagonally downward with WASD will result in a shorter wavedash.
 Holding Caps Lock while doing a wavedash will shorten the distance.
 Holding no direction will result in a wavedash straight downward.
-- **Grab**: Use your ring finger to press the Enter key.
+- **Grab**: Use your ring finger to press the = key.
+The - key will also short hop to allow for comfortable jump cancel grabs.
 - **Up Smash/Up Aerial**: Use your index finger to press the P Key.
+- **Down Smash/Down Aerial**: Use your index or middle finger to press the ' Key.
 - **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W to angle it.
 - **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W to angle it.
-- **Down Smash/Down Aerial**: Use your index finger to press the ' Key.
-- **Charged Smashes**: You can press the Right Windows key to hold A right after doing a smash, which should make it charge while holding A. It is a little awkward so I've been thinking about making a modifier key somewhere that will charge smashes.
 - **Jab/Neutral Aerial**: Use your right thumb to press the Right Windows Key.
 Note that if you don't have a Right Windows key on your keyboard, you might need to do some button rebinds to put this somewhere else.
-- **Up Tilt**: Hold Caps Lock and use your right index finger to press the P key.
+- **Up Tilt**: Hold Caps Lock and the W key and press the Right Windows Key, holding the Space Bar will allow for quick turnaround up tilts.
-- **Left Tilt**: Hold Caps Lock and use your right index finger to press the L key, use S or W to angle it.
+- **Down Tilt**: Hold Caps Lock and the S key and press the Right Windows Key, holding the Space Bar will allow for quick turnaround down tilts.
-- **Right Tilt**: Hold Caps Lock and use your right index finger to press the / key, use S or W to angle it.
+- **Left Tilt**: Hold Caps Lock and the A key and press the Right Windows Key.
+Holding W or S will angle the tilt.
-- **Down Tilt**: Hold Caps Lock and use your right index finger to press the ' key.
+- **Right Tilt**: Hold Caps Lock and the D key and press the Right Windows Key.
+Holding W or S will angle the tilt.
-- **Neutral B**: Use your index finger to press the . key.
+- **Neutral B**: Don't hold any WASD direction and press the Right Alt key.
-- **Up B**: Use your ring finger or pinky to press the Backspace key.
+- **Up B**: Hold the W key or Backspace and press the Right Alt key.
-- **Left B**: Use your middle finger to press the - key.
+- **Left B**: Hold the A key and press the Right Alt key.
-- **Right B**: Use your middle finger to press the = key.
+- **Right B**: Hold the D key and press the Right Alt key.
-- **Down B**: Use your index finger to press the ; key.
+- **Down B**: Hold the S key and press the Right Alt key.
 - **Roll**: Hold Shield and press the L or / key.
-Do not hold Caps Lock.
 - **Spot Dodge**: Hold Shield and press the ' key.
-Do not hold Caps Lock.
-- **Ledge Dash**: Push either A or D, whichever one is facing away from the ledge, then hold toward the stage and jump, then push Right Alt to air dodge in.
+- **Ledge Dash**: Press either A or D, whichever one is facing away from the ledge, then hold toward the stage and jump, then press the ; key to air dodge in.
 - **Wall Tech**: You can't smash DI while holding shield since it slows the control stick to prevent accidental rolls.
-Instead, you can hold Right Alt and do the smash DI.
+Instead, you can hold the ; key to tech while doing the smash DI input.
 - **Toggle Script**: Press the 8 key.
 - **Start**: Press the 5 key.
 - **D Pad**: Use the G, V, B, and N keys.